 - Have the aforementioned documents ready for inspection.
 Do not dig around for them when you are close to the officer, because many officers consider such moves threatening.

-- Even if you refuse to interact, always be cooperative and respectful towards the stopping officer.
+- Even if you refuse to interact, always be cooperative and respectful toward the stopping officer.
 Remember that the officer is armed, and an angry confrontation could end very badly.

 - If the officer asks you to step out of your vehicle, follow those orders.